A subprime auto loan is used to finance a purchase towards a vehicle. It’s offered to consumers with low credit scores and limited credit histories.

 Many subprime lenders have lowered their subprime auto loan rates making current subprime auto loan rates lower and easier to get than ever before.

 Sub Prime Auto Lenders

-People with subprime credit, in the market to purchase a new car may not believe they can even qualify for subprime car loans but are finding great car loans are available.
+People with subprime credit, in the market to purchase a car may not believe they can even qualify for subprime car loans but are finding they can.